Tucson

 so good, or even just plain ugly?
 Public art is an important

 reflection of a community, but who decides?
-Join this special opportunity to
+Join this very special opportunity to

 experience Tucson’s public art from an art appreciation perspective, and from